 With a new year and new CES in our back pocket we have the road map of all the new computer cases and components that will be releasing this year.
 Just like 2019, 2020 will be another great year to build a custom system.
-While this won’t apply to many of our clients it’s still a good thing to know what your options are when it comes to purchasing a computer system.
+While this will not apply to many of our clients it is still a good thing to know what your options are when it comes to purchasing a computer system.

-Here are a few tips for budgeting for a build:
+Here are a few tips when you are budgeting for a build:

-- Expect your GPU (if required) to be between 30 and 50% of your total budget
+- Expect your GPU (if it’s required) to be between 30 and 50% of your total budget

 - Expect your CPU to be between 15 and 20% of your total budget

 - Keep the cost of your Operating system in mind, windows can run between $100 and $200

 - If you are going to “cheap out” on any part go with RAM, it can be easily upgraded later

 These are simply a few tips to help you get started.
 If you would like we do have consultation slots available in shop to go over potential issues or concerns, you have.
 We are your number one source for Custom Computer Builds in Austin.
 We look forward to providing you an amazing system that will last you years and that you are proud to show off.

 Frankenstein Computers has been taking care of our happy clients since 1999.
 We specialize in affordable IT Support, IT Service, MAC repair, PC Repair, Virus Removal, web design Custom builds and much more.
 Give us a call for remote support or drop in to drop off.
 Check out what our clients are saying about us on Yelp!